Big Sky battle: The singer vs. the millionaire

 Gianforte has deep pockets and high name recognition after mounting an unsuccessful gubernatorial campaign in 2016.
 He's estimated to have spent more than $5.1 million of his own money on the governor's race and has outraised Quist $1.6 million to just shy of $1 million in the first quarter, which ended March 31.

-Gianforte also is expected to get a boost from the National Republican Congressional Committee's campaign arm expected to get into the race Friday with its first $148,000 ad buy and Donald Trump's son Donald Trump Jr. expected to campaign for Gianforte throughout the state next week.
+Gianforte also got a boost from the National Republican Congressional Committee's campaign arm and Donald Trump's son, Donald Trump Jr., campaigned for Gianforte throughout the state the following week.
+Vice President Mike Pence also recently campaigned for Gianforte during a two-day swing.

 Making matters even tougher for Quist is that the special election is on a Thursday in May just before Memorial Day weekend, a factor that some worry could cripple Democratic turnout.
-Gov. Steve Bullock -- a Democrat -- is fighting to make the election a mail-in ballot, but he's up against a Republican state legislature.

 Still, Montanans are known to have an independent streak.
-Trump won the state by more than 20 points in November and on the same night, Montanans re-elected Bullock.
+Trump won the state by more than 20 points in November and on the same night, Montanans re-elected Gov. Steve Bullock, a Democrat.

 Hunting trophies and public lands

 At his home in Bozeman -- the same one where Gianforte started RightNow Technologies decades ago with just $5,000 -- Gianforte points out the floor to ceiling collection of framed family photos he keeps of backcountry camping trips and hunting expeditions.
 In a game room, he proudly exhibits the hunting trophies he's shot over the years.
-An elevated white mountain goat greets visitors in the entry way along with a standing black bear Gianforte shot with his own bow and arrow.
+An elevated white mountain goat greets visitors in the entryway along with a standing black bear Gianforte shot with his own bow and arrow.

 Democrats have tried to cast Gianforte -- a 24-year Montana resident -- as a disconnected New Jersey outsider, a dangerous label in a state where residents prize deep roots above all else.

-Note: This story was originally published in April.
-It has been updated.
-Montana's special election for the open US House seat is Thursday.